conor-mooney/config/README.md

 **ack**

-* This ack pluging requires you to have already installed the ack recurisive grep utility.
+* This ack pluging requires you to have already installed the ack recursive grep utility.
 The plugin just glues `ack` and `vi` together.

 **command-t**
 *Note ctrlp is better (imho) than either command-t or fuzzy-finder*